 This course presents computerized management of an ambulatory health care setting.
 The course encourages the student to demonstrate critical thinking based on knowledge of academic subject matter required for competence in the medical assisting profession.
 Students will learn to incorporate the cognitive knowledge in performance of the psychomotor and affective domains in their practice as medical assistants in providing patient care.
-Pre-requisite: Acceptance into the Medical Assistant Program.
+Prerequisites: None.